RhinoSecurityLabs/cloudgoat/cloudgoat/scenarios/iam_privesc_by_rollback/cheat_sheet_raynor.md

-Configure an AWS profile with the access tokens and perform basic enumeration.
+### 1. Initial Set-Up
+After launching the scenario, you will be provided with an Access Key and Secret.
+The first step is setting up a profile with the AWS CLI using these credentials.

 ```bash
 aws configure --profile cloudgoat